 Many young children have a hard time concentrating on such an amount of work.
 A gaming environment can break the monotony of repetition by providing an exciting and rewarding side task.

-By tuning the difficulty of the game by careful selection of words and a rewarding learning curve, the player can experience a satisfying sense of proficiency as well as a delightful feeling of being challenged.
+By tuning the difficulty of the game by careful selection of words and a rewarding learning curve, the child can experience a satisfying sense of proficiency as well as a delightful feeling of being challenged.

 Tuning the difficulty of the game is enabled by the famous Leitner system.
 The Leitner system creates an effective model for enhancing learning.
-The system was developed by German journalist Sebastian Leitner in the 1970s.

 The Leitner system is based on a simple spaced repetition.
 The system allows the game to automatically increase the number of words that a child still has difficulty with.
 Words that have already been mastered or learned during the game are presented less frequently and words that cause difficulties are carried along among the new words until they are mastered well enough.